Kareneveve/MIFO/README.md

 # Install base dependencies
 pip install -r requirements.txt
 ```

 ## Usage 🤩

-Make sure you have successfully built python environment and installed pytorch with cuda version.
-Before running the script, ensure you have all the required packages installed.
+Make sure you have successfully set up the Python environment and installed PyTorch with CUDA support.

+Before running the scripts, ensure that all required packages are installed.

 ### **Semantic Learning** 📖
 ---

 **[Command-Line Arguments]**

-* `--folder_path`: The path of image folder.
-Default is "example".
+* `--folder_path`: Path to the image folder.
+Default is `"example"`.

-* `--instance`: The instance folder name waiting to be learn(please make sure the instance folder have correct structure).
-Default is "toy_car".
+* `--instance`: The instance folder name to be learned (please ensure the folder has the correct structure).
+Default is `"toy_car"`.

-* `--model_path`: The path of Pre-trained diffusion model.
-Default is "./stabilityai/stable-diffusion-2-1-base".
+* `--model_path`: Path to the pre-trained diffusion model.
+Default is `"./stabilityai/stable-diffusion-2-1-base"`.

 * `--seed`: Random seed to determine the initial token.
-Default is None.
+Default is `None`.

 **[Folder Structure]**

-Before start to Semantic Learning, please make sure the instance folder have the structure as follow:
+Before starting semantic learning, please ensure the instance folder has the following structure:

 ```
 {folder_path}/